INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Overtime and Call Back

-10.3 In the event that overtime is the beginning of, or the extension of an employee’s shift, overtime shall be computed to the next thirty (30) minute increment (e.g. 1-30 minutes = ½ hour of overtime, 31-60 minutes = 1 hour of overtime).
+10.3 Shift Extension – In the event that overtime is the extension of an employee’s shift, overtime shall be paid in thirty (30) minute increments, rounded up to the nearest thirty (30 minutes. (e.g. 1-30 minutes = ½ an hour of overtime, 31-60 minutes = 1 hour of overtime).

-10.4 In the event overtime is not the extension of or the beginning of an employee’s shift, a minimum of one (1) hour of overtime shall be paid to the employee when the employee is requested to return to duty or involved in activities as defined in section 10.5.
-After the one (1) hour, overtime shall be paid in increments as defined in section 10.3.
+10.5 Call-Back – In the event that overtime is not due to incident response prior to or as the extension of an employee’s shift, a minimum of two (2) hours of overtime shall be paid to the employee for any event or meeting that an employee is required to come in for and elects to, or is required to attend.
+After the second hour, overtime shall be paid in accordance with Article 10.3.

 Article 11